HDR/Sun-Moon_ShinyCalc/README.md

 Load shiny rates on launch

-Fix app crash if value of set = nil
+Fix app crash if value of EditText is empty.
+(NumberFormatException)

 #Might Be Added:#
 Dark Mode w/ Toggle